osmarbetancourt/betancourt-osmar-portfolio/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+---

+## What's New

+- Upgraded to **Mistral-7B-Instruct-v0.3** for improved chat and codegen.
+- Added **code generation** and **image generation** features.
+- Integrated Google OAuth for secure login.
+- Improved environment variable management and documentation.
+- Enhanced AI chatbot with support for both text and code queries.
+- Improved deployment and security best practices.